 KISA is a company with a refreshing approach to mobile phones.
 Rather than adding XYZ widget and increasing the resolution of the camera to 180000 megapixels, KISA has stripped the phone right back into a call-only device that still looks like a smartphone.
 This is especially useful for the elderly or those with a disability.
 While it’s a unique proposition in the mobile phone world, is it good value?

 However, you’ll have to consider: Is having no phone at all better than a basic phone with a limited phone plan that comes with some upfront costs?
-We suspect the price you pay is worth it for the peace of mind you’ll have knowing your relatives are safe and contactable in an emergency.
-The phone also affords the elderly and the disabled an increasing degree of independence.
-The KISA phone fulfills this need, and it will be interesting to see how this Australian company takes off.
+We suspect the price you pay is worth it for the peace of mind you’ll have knowing your relatives are safe and contactable in an emergency, with the KISA phone also affording the elderly and the disabled an increasing degree of independence, which is hard to put a price on.